nadiachayna/nadiachayna/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 ---
-Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
-I set a couple of self-challenges in order to push myself more further.:running:

 * Learn to code 👩‍💻 3-4 hours a day with no distraction ( three or five day off a week. )
 * Read:newspaper: Dev and UI articles daily
-* Workout 🚴‍♀ 3 days in a row and take a day break
 * Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
 * Adapting the minimalism life style